aaronj1335/aaronj1335.github.com/index.md

-texas is home now, but i'm originally from indiana. i graduated from [purdue university’s computer engineering program][puece] in 2009, and now i'm working on a [mater's in computer science at university of texas][utcs]. i also spent several years in the marine corps, during which i had the opportunity to serve overseas with [an exemplary reserve unit][det1comm].
+texas is home now, but i'm originally from indiana. i graduated from [purdue university’s computer engineering program][puece] in 2009, and now i'm working on a [master's in computer science at university of texas][utcs]. i also spent several years in the marine corps, during which i had the opportunity to serve overseas with [an exemplary reserve unit][det1comm].